Conference Rules

 Home vs Visitors

 A double flip of the coin will be used to determine Home Team status in all games.
-During Conference Championships, higher seed will determine Home or Visitors.
-When possible, Home Team will decide jersey color, Visitors will be required to wear contrasting jerseys.
-The Major World Series the home team will be determined by the higher seed.
-Exception: MMWS: When an IF Game occurs, then a double flip of the coin will decide which contestant is designated the Home Team.
-Any team which refuses to play or delays coming to the ground rules will automatically be deemed the Visiting Team.
-Home Team will be the official book.
-It is the responsibility of both Teams to confirm scores and home runs hit each half inning with the home plate umpire.
+During the Men’s & Women’s Conference Championships & Major World Series, higher seed will determine Home or Visitors.
+When possible, Home Team will decide jersey color; Visitors will be required to wear contrasting jerseys.
+Exception: Conference Championship & World Series: When an IF Game occurs, then a double flip of the coin will decide which contestant is designated the Home Team.
+Any team which refuses to take the coin flip, will automatically be deemed the Visiting Team.
+It is the responsibility of both Teams to confirm the score, and home runs hit each half inning with the home plate umpire.

 Scoring

 Game cards will be kept by the Umpire Crew on the field.
 Any scoreboards with easy access may be run by the Umpire Crew.
-The Home Team keeps an official book, on field umpires check each half inning to confirm score and home runs hit.
+On field umpires check each half inning to confirm score and home runs hit.
 Runs will be marked on the scoreboard as they are scored or after each half inning.
-Umpires will announce the score to Livestream each half inning.
-TD will fill out an on-premise bracket if available and games will be updated online at USSSA.com.
-We would like all teams to use Game Changer for statistics and scoring.
+Umpires will announce the score to Livestream for each half inning.
+TD will keep games updated online.
+We would like all teams to use Ballclubz for statistics and scoring.

 Home Run Limits